Soneji/kids-code/README.md

 Website featuring HTML code written by kids.

 As part of a summer camp, I taught children, with no prior web development experience, between the age of 6 and 16 how to make websites using HTML and basic JavaScript.
-Here is their work after one day of teaching!
+Here is their mindblowing work after one day of teaching!

 ### Some personal favourites: